 This Instant Pot Teriyaki Chicken and Rice is an easy dinner recipe made completely in one pot!
 Loaded with vegetables and covered in a sweet, tangy teriyaki sauce that cooks all together.
 A healthy dinner that comes together in minutes with no extra pots!

-We’re back with the next instalment in my dust-off-the-Instant-Pot series: Instant Pot Teriyaki Chicken and Rice!
+We’re back with the next instalment in my Instant Pot recipes: Instant Pot Teriyaki Chicken and Rice!

 This is one of those recipes that I was pretty sure was going to be a big fail, but when I pulled off that lid I was pleasantly surprised!
 I couldn’t believe that it cooked up so nicely and I didn’t even get one of those nasty “burn” warnings (you better believe it’s happened before!).

 The sauce in this Instant Pot Teriyaki Chicken and Rice adds great flavor, the chicken is incredibly moist and dinner is ready in about half an hour (mostly hands off!).

 I wanted to try this in the pressure cooker because of how much we all love this One Pot Teriyaki Chicken, Rice and Vegetables has been here on The Recipe Rebel.
 It’s a quick meal that’s loaded with protein and veggies!